Built for agents. Built for humans.

 human developers.

-Database, filesystem, routing, cron, debugger — one engine.
+Database, filesystem, routing, cron, debugger, build pipeline, AI copilot — one engine.
 Every knob exposed to your agent via MCP.
-Drop a Kanban card, ship a feature.
+Drop a Kanban card, split it into tasks, ship a feature.

 MCP tools